whitneywhitford/RBV/README.md

 ### Arguments
   ~~~~ -h, --help            show this help message and exit
   --ref REF             REQUIRED.
 Path to reference sequence (including file name).
-  --CNV_bed CNV_BED     REQUIRED.
-Bed file containing targets to use in CNV analyses Must be typical bed format,
+  --CNV_file CNV_FILE   REQUIRED.
+Picard-style interval_list containing targets to use in CNV analyses.
-                        0-based indexing, with the first four columns the chromosome name, start coordinate,
+		                Must be typical interval_list format: 1-based indexing, with the six
+		                columns being the chromosome name, start coordinate, stop coordinate,
-                        stop coordinate, and predicted CNV type.
+		                plus sign, and predicted CNV type.
-  --gap_bed GAP_BED     REQUIRED.
+  --gap_file GAP_FILE   REQUIRED.
 Bed file containing gaps in the reference to mask for random generation.
 Must
                         be typical bed format, 0-based indexing,with the first four columns the chromosome name,
                         start coordinate,stop coordinate, and predicted type.
   --vcf VCF             REQUIRED.
 VCF file containing the variants for RBV analyses.VCF must be generated using